Updated on 2026-04-14

 - A Windows or Mac computer

-- One-time internet connection to convert the songs
+- One-time internet connection to capture the audio

-On a computer, you’ve got two choices: stream YouTube Music directly from the browser and send the audio to your Echo device, or take the smoother route: you can convert and save your music offline ahead of time with StreamFox for Music, the Eassiy All-in-one Music Converter.
+On a computer, you’ve got two choices: stream your audio directly from the browser and send it to your Echo device, or take the smoother route: you can record and save your audio offline ahead of time securely with Eassiy Screen Recorder Ultimate.

-StreamFox for Music allows you to convert any track, playlist, or album from YouTube Music in open formats like MP3, AAC, FLAC, or WAV, all in original quality.
-Once converted, you can just pair your Echo with computer via Bluetooth and play your collection even without an internet connection and avoid ads.
-StreamFox will also preserve full metadata for each converted song: title, artist name, album name, and cover art.
-So your library stays fully organized.
+Eassiy Screen Recorder Ultimate allows you to record any audio playing on your computer and save it in open formats like MP3, AAC, FLAC, or WAV, all in high quality.
+Once recorded, you can just pair your Echo with your computer via Bluetooth and play your collection even without an internet connection and avoid ads.
+Since the recorder captures the exact system sound you hear, your audio library stays perfectly clear and organized.

 Key Features

-Steps to Play YouTube Music on Alexa via Computer with StreamFox for Music
+Steps to Record Audio and Play it on Alexa via Computer

 Step 1.
-Download and install StreamFox for Music on your Windows or Mac computer.
-Once launched, choose YouTube Music as the source from the home interface.
+Download and install Eassiy Screen Recorder Ultimate on your Windows or Mac computer.
+Once launched, select the Audio Recorder feature from the main interface.

 Step 5.
 Say “Alexa, pair Bluetooth” to put your Echo device in pairing mode.
 Alexa will confirm it’s ready to connect.